GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-2.md

 Learning up on UI dev tools, menus, game modes, a lot ofthe logistical basics of the engine. (eg. pause/settings/exit/pick level/mode)

 Idea for the main menu of the game: have the intro scenario (earth and moon, and maybe like 1 ship) running in the background, then have a blurred panel on one side with some basic menu options (no idea what those would be yet)

+Also figured out the basics of creating game modes, player spectator cameras, and a tiny bit about post-processing

+I'm just barely kinda-sorta understanding them.
+At least enough to follow along youtube tutorials on things like RTS camera movement.

 ## Timeline